Rani Durgavati History – Information in English

 She greatly enhanced the quality of life for everyone in her realm, winning the respect of her people.
 Rani constructed reservoirs to help farmers, Ranital reservoir built close to Jabalpur as one of example.

-She defeated the Mughal army
+She defeated the Mughal Army

 The struggle was extreme, but Rani emerged triumphant.
-Mughal troops withdrew from the valley after facing sudden attack.
+Mughal troops withdrew from the valley after facing a sudden attack.

 Memorials